COURSE SYLLABUS AND OUTLINE

 Week 14 Project preparation, quiz, and presentation

 - Computers are allowed in classroom for taking notes or any activity related to the current class meeting.

-- TA Xia Xiao will be responsible for grading HW 2 and HW3.
+- TA will be responsible for grading all homework assignments, quizzes.

 - No make-up plan is designed for missing homework assignments.
 Please do your best to turn them in.